sayali-powar/Dynamic-slider/README.md

 Step1- Open Visual studio Code
 Step2- Now you have to download the extension.Just type Github and download github Pull Project extension.
 Step 3- After installation of extension click on setting icon.
-Step 4- In setting icon click on Command Pilate.
+Step 4- In setting icon click on Command Palette.
 Step 5- In search bar type github clone and copy paste the repository link. step 6- After pasting link press enter. step 7- Create a new folder where the assignment get store.